 Unit testing is a good thing, embrace it.

 To do this properly requires some discipline on your part, the code still won’t write itself.
-In Ruby unit testing is very important because of the dynamic nature of the code.
+In Ruby, unit testing is very important because of the dynamic nature of the code.
 You’re very able to make small changes that have huge consequences for your codebase.
 Because of this you will want to have a good test suite to ensure that you can refactor without losing sleep over it.
 You will want to maintain a very high confidence level about your code.
 That’s why I think unit testing is not optional but should be compulsory for programming in any language, which we’ll explain a bit more in the next section.

 An absolute necessity for building confidence